m3f157O/combine_harvester/README.md

 ## Disclaimer
 I am not responsible for any improper usage of this tool.
 This is meant for research and security testing purpose.

+## Notes
+The only effective mitigations against this sub-technique are RunAsPPL and CredentialGuard, but it's not always possible to enable these options.